Women Leading in Education: become a coach

 Pledge to coach women teachers in schools

-If you’re a leader in education and you want to help more women to become leaders, pledge to coach.
+If you’re a leader and want to help more women to become leaders in education, pledge to coach.
 Coaching has the potential to transform the leadership journey of women teachers.

 Coaching has the power to increase confidence, unlock potential and build resilience.
 It is flexible, bespoke and specific to need.